genomehubs/genomehubs/quick-start/run-analyses.md

 **_InterProScan provides functional domain annotations that can be displayed in a GenomeHubs Ensembl browser._**

+**_N.B.
+The InterProScan container has not been updated to the latest version, however result files should be compatible with all versions of GenomeHubs._**

 {% method %}
 Modify InterProScan configuration to suit your system: